LEIC-ES-2024-25/2LEIC02T3/README.md

 - As a user, I want to invite my friends so that I can encourage more people to participate in sustainable challenges.
 S

+- As a user, I want to create and access a personal account through a login process.
+XL

 **User Interface Mockups:**

 Figma Design: https://www.figma.com/design/ezcvtAeSm4rhMbg6pXw0XD/es_app?node-id=0-1&t=yXBQLDWbp9WCTYYV-1